Freelancers - The Self-Employed

 0117 922 2420 firstname.lastname@example.org

 Why do you need PLI?

 The equipment you use day in day out is worth thousands and if you accidently cause damage to it you could be liable for it.
 Make sure your policy covers you for this as many exclude it.
 OK the owners are insured for any damage but if you were in any way responsible for that damage their insurance will pay them and then come after you to cover their costs and your PL insurance will cover that, assuming you have PL insurance of course!

 If you injure someone by accident and they sue you, it costs a fortune just to defend the claim before they even get to damages.

 Just to be on site you need liability insurance because the company that hires you has an insurance policy that says if their crew don’t have insurance they might not have insurance, this is often a contract condition.

-There are often exclusions and conditions on these cheap packages, you may not be covered for any work at height, that may include the stage you work on, it may only cover you for the UK or UK and Europe only not the USA and it may be a condition that each job you do has to be approved or everyone working with you has to be members of the same organisation associaated with the scheme.
+There are often exclusions and conditions on these cheap packages, you may not be covered for any work at height, that may include the stage you work on, it may only cover you for the UK or UK and Europe only not the USA, and it may be a condition that each job you do has to be approved or everyone working with you has to be members of the same organisation associaated with the scheme.
 Many employers will not accept these cheap "group insurance" packages so be ware.